The 8th Annual KTA Trail Challenge

 The KTA Trail Challenge is an event for adventurous trail runners and hikers on the wild river hills of the lower Susquehanna Gorge.

-This daunting trail challenge event on the Mason Dixon and Conestoga Trails alternates breathtaking vistas with steep descents into dark, scenic hollows followed by strenuous climbs to the next vista.
+This daunting trail challenge event on the Conestoga Trail and the Mason-Dixon Trail System, alternates breathtaking vistas with steep descents into dark, scenic hollows followed by strenuous climbs to the next vista.
 Prepare yourself for the steep hills, rocky terrain and deep ravines of the KTA Trail Challenge, an arduous, undulating and demanding course.

 Although the KTA Trail Challenge is a supremely challenging timed event, the challenge is not to "win" or "come in first," but to complete the hike in 12 hours or less.
 For many participants, the KTA Trail Challenge is the ultimate test of physical fitness and mental toughness.
 "Winning" is the personal satisfaction that comes with finishing the course in the allotted time.

-Just a few of the highlights of the 2016 course include Wind Cave, House Rock Vista, Tucquan Creek, the Pinnacle Overlook, Kelly's Run, crossing the Susquehanna River on the Norman Wood Bridge, historic Lock 12, and Oakland Run.
-Participants of the longer course enjoyed the scenic Urey Overlook and Otter Creek.
+Just a few of the highlights of the 2016 50k course include Wind Cave, House Rock Vista, Tucquan Creek, the Pinnacle Overlook, Kelly's Run, crossing the Susquehanna River on the Norman Wood Bridge, then together with the 25k course, historic Lock 12 and Oakland Run.
+Participants of the 50k enjoy scenic Urey Overlook and Otter Creek.

 , the Lancaster Hiking Club